ASZM101/aszm101.github.io/planning.md

     - Create website specifically for CR GWC and add to about page

 ### About
-- Make details have card-like appearance
+- Add imgs to each section, possibly horizontal galleries with arrows
 - Animate open/closing details
-- Add imgs to each section, possibly horizontal galleries with arrows
 - Turn dropdowns into tabs with "cards"

 ### Projects
-- Make details have card-like appearance
+- Add imgs to each section, possibly horizontal galleries with arrows
 - Animate open/closing details
-- Add imgs to each section, possibly horizontal galleries with arrows
 - Turn dropdowns into tabs with "cards"
 - Add btn-like tags for each project (progrmaming languages, interest categories)
 - Miscellaneous projects: